leslie-huang/leslie-huang.github.io/04_projects.md

 Working papers can be found <a href="https://leslie-huang.github.io/papers/">over here</a>; everything else is collected on this page.

-### Dissertation
+### Dissertation: "Evaluating the state of democracy using natural language processing"

-"Evaluating the state of democracy using natural language processing"
+* More information soon.

 ### Named Entity Recognition system for political speech